-- RQ1 What are all the parameters that can be varied in blender for dataset generation? - RQ2 What are the requirements for testing a vision based DNN? - RQ3 What are the requirements from the test engineers for verifying DNNs? - RQ4 How to design a DSL for DNN testing based on requirements from test engineers and capabilities of blender?

-RQ5 How DSL generated synthetic dataset benefits AI testing?
+- RQ1 What are the state-of-the-art DNN testing approaches? - RQ2 What are all the parameters that can be varied in blender for dataset generation? - RQ3 What are the requirements from the test engineer's perspective for testing a vision based DNN? - RQ4 How to implement BDD for DNN testing based on requirements from test engineers and capabilities of blender? - RQ5 How the generated synthetic dataset benefits AI testing over real-world dataset?